 4.6.1.3.1 Network Exposure Function (NEF)

-The Network Exposure Function (NEF) allows the NF service consumer (e.g. NWDAF) to subscribe to and unsubscribe from the NEF for the DNAI Mapping information and also by NEF to notify the NF service consumer about the update of the DNAI Mapping information.
+The Network Exposure Function (NEF) allows the NF service consumer (e.g. NWDAF) to subscribe and unsubscribe the DNAI Mapping information and notify the update of the DNAI Mapping information.

 *** Next Change ***